meteor/galaxy-docs/content/collaborators.md

 description: Learn how to add collaborators to your app
 ---

-You can add collaborators to an app by creating an organization and transferring the app to that organization.
-Organizations allow you to deploy, scale, and monitor apps with a team of developers.
+You can add collaborators to an app by creating a Galaxy account that is owned by a Meteor organization and transferring the app to that organization account.

+Galaxy organizations accounts allow you to deploy, scale, and monitor apps with a team of developers.

 <h3 id="instructions">Get Galaxy for organizations</h3>